 You are most likely to spot various birds, lizards, and jackrabbits inside the park.
 Once I got lucky and saw bighorn sheep climbing in the rocks above!
 Also, snakes, rats, and even coyotes can come out at night.

-what is joshua tree’s Temperature and the best time to visit?
+What is Joshua Tree’s temperature and when is the best time to visit?

 The temperature in Joshua Tree National Park can vary from one part of the day to the next as well as season to season.
-I actually enjoy going all year round, but then, I used to live in Arizona so maybe I’m not as affected by the summer heat as some.
+I personally enjoy visiting the park year-round, but then, I used to live in Arizona so maybe I’m not as affected by the summer heat as some.

-In the winter months (roughly Dec – Feb), the highs are usually around 60 degrees Fahrenheit and the lows are in the 30s, just above freezing.
-In 2019, a rare snow dusted Joshua Tree overnight, but that doesn’t typically happen!
+Winter (December – February): The highs hover around 70 degrees Fahrenheit and the lows are in the 30s, near freezing overnight.
+In 2019, a rare snow dusted Joshua Tree, but it was a rare sight!
 Winter is a great season for longer more strenuous hikes.

-Springtime weather (roughly March – May) features great weather, with highs in the 70s/80s, and lows in the 40s/50s.
-This is a beautiful time to visit the park and catch cactus and wildflower blooms as well!
-Hiking is still comfortable.
+Spring (March – May): The park has great weather at this time of year, with highs in the 80s and lows in the 50s.
+This is a beautiful time to visit the park and catch all of the colorful blooms from cacti and wildflowers.
+Hiking is still comfortable, but trails will be more crowded.

-Summer months are popular simply because school is out and family vacations are in full swing, but most people would prefer to avoid the heat of June-Sept if they could.
-Highs start in the 90-degree range and go well into the triple digits during these months, frequently over 100 degrees in the daytime.
-Early or less strenuous hikes are still totally possible.
+Summer (June-September): Summer months are popular simply because school is out and family vacations are in full swing, but most people would prefer to avoid the intense heat of summer if they could.
+Temperatures are often in the triple digits during these months, though less strenuous hikes are still totally possible in the early hours.
+The days are longer during summer months.

-Lastly, fall is quite similar to spring, typically with highs in the 70s/80s and lows in the 40s and 50s.
-Most people I know save their camping until the fall if they can help it, once the temperatures aren’t quite so brutal anymore.
+Fall (October – November): Fall is quite similar to spring, typically with highs in the 70s/80s and lows in the 40s and 50s.
+Most people I know save their camping until the fall if they can help it, once the temperatures drop.
+This is the most popular season in the park though, so expect crowds and plan campsites in advance.

 When you arrive, you will no doubt be driving into the park by car.
 The park is open 24 hours a day, so arrive early if at all possible.
 This will help to a) get some time in while the day is still cooler and comfortable – very important if you plan to hike, and b) give you maximum time in the park.